- 1 Pick the Best Magnetic Knee Brace

 The Website, Silly Beliefs, makes an extensive case against the use of magnets in promoting health.
 It proceeds to debunk many of the claims of proponents of magnetic therapy.

 The Website, Live Science, also raises questions about whether static magnets really work.

 Can You Trust Your Doctor?

 That’s a loaded question, isn’t it?
 Doctors are one of the most respected professions.
-And yet, it’s important to note that the US healthcare system is based on a system of medicine based on drugs and other expensive treatments.
+And yet, it’s important to note that the US healthcare system is based on a system of medicine based on drugs, surgery and other expensive treatments.
 Here is an article I saw just today, by a doctor who expressed regret about how medicine is practiced.
 In his article, Medical Doctors as Money Grubbers, writer David Macaray tells the story of a Chief Medical Officer at a company explaining how doctors pump up medical costs with unnecessary tests, follow up appointments and and an overall conflict of interest in their bottom line and what’s actually needed for treatment.

 Most doctors take the view that if they’re not trained in it, it can’t be good.
 The usual treatment by doctors involves taking drugs, especially expensive prescription drugs, which can have serious side effects, such as addiction to pain killing drugs.

 In recent years, we’ve seen an influx of new therapies, such as Acupuncture, Naturopathy, Ayurvedic Medicine, Holistic Medicine.
 While the Medical Establishment generally has pooh-poohed these, with Chiropractors getting a lot of criticism, things are changing.
 Here are some recent examples of changing attitudes towards Magnetic Therapy.